Kai's Power Tools

-Kai's Power Tools are a set of API plugins created by the German computer scientist Kai Krause in 1992 that were designed for use with Adobe Photoshop and Corel Photo-Paint.
-Kai's Power Tools were sold to Corel when MetaCreations was closed.
+Kai's Power Tools (KPT) are a set of API plugins created by the German computer scientist Kai Krause in 1992 that were designed for use with Adobe Photoshop and Corel Photo-Paint.
+Kai's Power Tools were sold to Corel in 2000 when MetaCreations was closed.

-The phrase Kai's Power Tools is often abbreviated to KPT.

 There are various versions of Kai's Power Tools.
 KPT 3, 5, 6, and X sets are compilations of different filters.

 The program interface features a reward-based function in which a bonus function is revealed as the user moves towards more complex aspects of the tool.

 Filters

 The KPT Convolver is a mathematics based filter; the level of precision and varying effects can be achieved by using numerical values of colour, tint, hue, saturation, contrast, brightness, luminosity, and posterize.

 The KPT Projector takes the current image or selection and offers a number of interactive perspective warp effects.
 To a large extent, with its draggable distortion handles and its moving, scaling and rotating options, this simply duplicates Adobe Photoshop's Free Transform capabilities.
 What is completely different is the ability to rotate the bitmap image in 3D space and to tile the results if desired.
 It can also animate the distortions by dragging keyframes from the preview window into an animation palette.
 KPT 6 will then preview the animation and output it to various sizes in avi or mov format.
 This animation capability is even more useful with the KPT Turbulence filter.
 This is another distortion filter, but one that treats the image as if it was completely liquid.
 The preview panel shows the animation in real time.

 The KPT Goo filter is used to produce a single frame freeform liquid distortion.
 This filter is available both with KPT 6 and the standalone version.
 It works by effectively turning a bitmap image into a liquid that can be interactively smeared, smudged, twirled, and pinched with the range of tools on offer.
 The obvious use is to distort photographic portraits into caricatures.

 KPT Materializer can create advanced surface textures based on bump maps that define troughs and peaks.
 It can use any external image for the basis of the bump map or alternatively the user can pick out the hue, saturation, luminance or red, green, or blue channel of the current image.
 It can then offset, scale and rotate the texture map, control its lighting, and even blend in a reflection map.
 The filter can be used for anything from providing an oil-painting feel to an entire image, to giving the illusion of depth to a selection.

 Also producing the impression of depth is the KPT Gel filter which uses various paint tools to synthesize photo-realistic 3D materials such as metals, liquids, or plastics.
 Gel painting is very different from traditional 2D painting as the brush strokes pool together when they touch and refract the underlying image.
 It can also manipulate 3D paint—once it has been added—by twirling, pinching, and carving it.